spearwolf/picimo/packages/picimo/Migration-Guide.md

 # Migration Guide

+## v0.0.37 &rarr; v0.0.38

+- three.js is now a _normal_ dependency, no more a _peer_ dependency
+- picimo npm package properties `exports`, `main` and `module` are pointing all to the same picimo.js

 ## v0.0.36 &rarr; v0.0.37

 - the picimo npm package now only exports a modern javascript module via the (package.json) `exports` property. no more legacy umd sources are created and exported!
+- three.js updated to r127

 ## v0.0.35 &rarr; v0.0.36